-We also note that certain designs of non-account-based income stream products may be heavily subject to forms of investment risk, either at the point of product commencement or later.
+We also note that certain designs of non-account-based income stream products may be heavily subject to forms of investment risk.
 These can include variable annuities and collective defined contribution products.
-Although these products are designed mainly to address longevity risk, such as income volatility risk or income yield risk, ultimately, it is either current or future investors who bear these costs.
+Although these products are designed mainly to address longevity risk, income volatility risk or income yield risk, ultimately, it is either current or future investors who bear these costs.
 Although these are not able to be captured within the performance testing regime as readily as account-based income stream products, we do not believe that performance testing of these products is any less important.

-The extension of the performance regime into retirement income products would ensure that Australians who are retiring are better protected from poor performing investment options in retirement, particularly at the point of retirement, where amounts being invested are larger, and potential costs of underperformance are greatest.
+The extension of the performance regime into retirement income products would ensure that Australians who are retiring are better protected from poor performing investment options in retirement, particularly at the point of retirement where amounts being invested are larger and potential costs of underperformance are greatest.
 It would also ensure that investment switches into restricted products are unavailable.
 Finally, it would ensure that the perverse outcome of a product being prohibited in the accumulation phase but open to members where it is mirrored in the retirement phase, is not able to occur.

-We strongly recommend that the definition of Part 6A products include products in the drawdown phase, in addition to the accumulation phase.
-However, we recommend that this is implemented with great care and after broad consultation.
+We recommend that the definition of Part 6A products include products in the drawdown phase, in addition to the accumulation phase.
+However, this should only be implemented with great care and after broad consultation.